 Following on from Hannah Jacob’s message to trainees and the College’s updated redeployment guidance, we’re running a live Q&A on 3 February.
 Do tune in if you can, and you can ask questions before the event starts (or during).
 I know it’s been a very tough period for many trainees, and this is a good opportunity to hear about what the College is doing to support training during this time and to raise issues with our training leads.

 A reminder also that we’re recruiting for VP Education and Professional Development, and VP Training and Assessment.
 These are vital roles in the College, and they come with the opportunity to make a real difference to the specialty.
-The job specifications are here and the closing date is 3 February at 09:00.
 And voting is open for chair of the Trainees’ Committee – six excellent candidates - if you’re a trainee, do use your vote.

 That’s all for now,